-The decision on who your agent should be can sometimes be difficult.
-However, you should carefully consider who you want your agent for your power of attorney to be.
-The reason you should carefully consider this decision is that whoever you do appoint an agent, will have the opportunity to access and manage your assets at a time when you may not be able to supervise them.
-They will also be making important medical and care issues regarding your person.
+The reason you should exercise caution and care is that whoever you do appoint as an agent will have the opportunity to access and manage your assets at a time when you may not be able to supervise them.
+They may also be making important medical and care issues regarding your person.

 First and foremost, you should consider only persons that you find trustworthy.
-If a person cannot meet this minimal requirement, you should not consider them as candidates.
+If a person cannot meet this minimal requirement, you should not consider them as a candidate.